Henni/blockchain-automation-framework/docs/source/developer/corda-helmcharts.md

   - pvc.yaml:
       This yaml is used to create persistent volumes claim for the Mongodb deployment.A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
-	  PersistentVolumes provide a way for users to 'claim' durable storage  without having the information details of the particular cloud enviornment.
+	  PersistentVolumes provide a way for users to 'claim' durable storage  without having the information details of the particular cloud environment.
 	  This file creates mongodb-pvc for , the volume claim for mongodb.

 #### Chart.yaml